How to Write a Personal Statement for Your University Application

 Do's

-• Focus on yourself: Your personal statement should be about you, not an article on your subject.
-Share your experiences, motivations, and journey.
+Focus on yourself: Your personal statement should be about you, not an article on your subject.

-• Be prepared for interviews: Only include what you’re ready to discuss during interviews.
-Be honest and confident in what you write.
+Be prepared for interviews: Only include what you're ready to discuss during interviews.

-• Go beyond the basics: Don’t just say you “enjoy the subject”—give clear, convincing reasons why you want to study the course.
+Go beyond the basics: Don't just say you "enjoy the subject"—give clear, convincing reasons.

-• Make it relevant: For competitive courses, research the course details and tailor your personal statement to match.
+Make it relevant: For competitive courses, research the course details and tailor your statement.

-• Be reflective: Explain what you gained from your experiences.
-Instead of saying “I like reading” or “I traveled,” highlight how these shaped your skills or perspective.
+Be reflective: Explain what you gained from your experiences.

-• Use clear structure: Break your personal statement into easy-to-read paragraphs.
-The reader will appreciate a well-structured, digestible format.
+Use clear structure: Break your personal statement into easy-to-read paragraphs.

-• Get feedback: Share your personal statement with friends, family, or teachers.
-Listen to their feedback and use it to improve your writing.
+Get feedback: Share your personal statement with friends, family, or teachers.

 Don'ts

-• Avoid starting like a letter: Don’t use a greeting like “Dear Sir/Madam.”
-It’s unnecessary and wastes valuable space.
+Avoid starting like a letter: Don't use a greeting like "Dear Sir/Madam."

-• Skip the jokes: This isn’t the place for humor—save that for your first night at university.
+Skip the jokes: This isn't the place for humor.

-• Be specific: Focus on a few detailed examples of your experiences.
-It’s much better to dive into one or two in-depth than to skim over several.
+Be specific: Focus on a few detailed examples rather than skimming over several.

-• Show, don’t tell: Don’t just say you have leadership skills—explain when and how you demonstrated them.
-Specific examples make your statement stand out.
+Show, don't tell: Don't just say you have leadership skills—explain when and how you demonstrated them.

-• Skip early experiences: Avoid mentioning anything that happened before your GCSEs (or equivalent).
+Skip early experiences: Avoid mentioning anything that happened before your GCSEs.

-• Leave medical/mental health issues out: These should be addressed in your reference, not in your personal statement.
+Leave medical/mental health issues out: These should be addressed in your reference.

-• Be cautious with AI: If you use ChatGPT or any AI tool to help, make sure you thoroughly edit and personalize the text.
-You’re still at risk of plagiarism if it’s not truly your own work.
+Be cautious with AI: If you use AI to help, make sure you thoroughly edit and personalize the text.

 Summary